Please follow & like us :)

 • Lemon juice: Lemon is not always used in making Pesto alla Genovese, but I love it and think it really brightens the sauce.

 • Potato: The potato should be peeled and cut into small cubes.
-You can use any type of potato you like but a waxier potato will hold it’s shape better.
+You can use any type of potato you like, but a waxier potato will hold its shape better.
 I like the starchier potatoes because they add some creaminess to the sauce as they break down a bit.

 4 photos showing the steps to make pasta with a pesto sauce.